The bullet-scarred busts of Shusha: Natavan, Vagif and Bulbul

 - Khurshidbanu Natavan (1832–1897) was the daughter of the last khan of Karabakh, a gifted lyric poet and painter, and a philanthropist who funded an aqueduct to bring water to Shusha.

 - Molla Panah Vagif (1717–1797) was one of the most important poets of the 18th century and served as vizier to the Karabakh khan.
+His grave sits under a striking hilltop mausoleum in the city — we cover it in our Vagif mausoleum guide.

 - Bulbul (1897–1961) was a legendary tenor and one of the founders of professional vocal art in Azerbaijan.